Skip to main content

 Product search (products_search_with_filters)

 The LLM can use this tool to search your catalog based on natural language input.
 When a user searches with free text (e.g. "gaming laptops under $1500"), the LLM can resolve the query and set the appropriate filters, sorting options etc. to find matching products.
+The recommended workflow is to call products_get_filter_options first to discover available filters, then search with short queries combined with filters for best results.

 Product details (products_get_details)